-The Academy Media Arts Department introduced the first digital motion picture program for high school students, and it continues to be at the forefront of teaching storytelling through the mediums of film, animation, and creative writing.
+The Academy Media Arts Department introduced the first digital motion picture program for high school students in the United States, and continues to be at the forefront of teaching storytelling through the mediums of film, animation, and creative writing.

 The Media Arts curriculum includes courses in animation, poetry, fiction, screenwriting, and cinematography, as well as fictional, documentary, and experimental video.
 Above all, the Media Arts Department focuses on storytelling.
 The process-based program values workshop, a weekly critique session, and is designed to hone a student’s voice and ideas—and their ability to communicate both to an audience.